Malick-Taky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2- The script 2-path in the file adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+3- The script 3-paths in the file counts the number of directories in the path.

+4- The script 4-global_variables in the file lists environment variables.